neutrons/garnet/docs/source/developer/mvp_guidelines.rst

    Presenter.

 2. **View:**
-   The View is responsible for presenting the data to the user and receiving user input.
-It remains passive and delegates user interactions to the Presenter.
+   The primary role of the View to present the data to the user and receive user input.
+It avoids complex logic, handling only basic field validation and ensuring proper data is passed to the Presenter.
-   The View does not contain any application logic and is only concerned with displaying information to the user.
 Each View is associated with a single Presenter.

 3. **Presenter:**
    The Presenter acts as an intermediary between the Model and the View.
 It